Flexible Bayesian Product Mixture Models for Vector Autoregressions: Extension to Vector Autoregressive Models

 \subsection{Theoretical Properties}

 { \underline{Notations and Definitions:}} In this section we will establish posterior consistency properties of the proposed product of DP mixture of VAR models.
 We will assume that the $\nOutcome\times T$ data matrices $X_1,\ldots,X_n,$ are i.i.d. under some true density $f_0\in \mathcal{F}$.
 We will study the convergence of the posterior around this true density with respect to the product measure $F^n_0$ associated with $f_0$ as $n$ grows to $\infty$, under some reasonable regularity conditions on $f_0$ and the conditions on the tail behavior of the base measures of the DP priors.
-We note that our theoretical treatment does not require $f_0$ to correspond to a VAR model, which makes the proposed approach more robust to mis-specification.
-The convergence in the space of densities $\mathcal{F}$ is evaluated in terms of the Hellinger distance defined as $d(f,g)=\big[\int(\sqrt{f} - \sqrt{g})^2 \big]^{1/2}$, as well as the $L_1$ metric defined as $|| f-g||_1 = \int |f-g |$.
+We note that the theoretical derivations corresponding to VAR models involving multi-variate time-series data are more involved than the independent multivariate outcome settings in Section 2 that has been the focus of existing non-parametric Bayesian density estimation literature.
+Moreover, our theoretical results assume fixed $T$ (finite time set-up) with growing number of samples, which is in contrast to theoretical settings in parametric VAR analysis for single subjects that rely on growing $T$ \citep{ghosh2018high}.